 This moist and fluffy gluten-free sourdough banana bread is the perfect way to use up your extra sourdough discard.
-Every bite is filled with sweet, caramelized banana flavor and just a hint of tang from the discard.
-It bakes up with a golden crust and soft, tender crumb; nobody will guess it’s gluten-free.
+Every bite is filled with sweet, caramelized banana flavor and a hint of tang from the discard.
+It bakes up with a golden crust and tender crumb.
 Whether you’re new to gluten-free sourdough baking or already maintaining a starter, this easy banana bread recipe is a keeper.

 This post may contain affiliate links.
 Please read our Disclosure Policy.